-Ethernet connector, i.e. Network Interface cards are equipped with 48-bits MAC address.
-This help other Ethernet devices to identify and communicate with remote devices in Ethernet.
+Ethernet connector is,network interface card equipped with 48-bits MAC address.
+This helps other Ethernet devices to identify and communicate with remote devices in Ethernet.

 To encompass need of fast emerging software and hardware technologies, Ethernet extends itself as Fast-Ethernet.
-It can run on UTP, Optical Fiber and can be wireless too.
-It can provide speed up to 100 mbps.
-This standard is named as 100BASE-T in IEEE 803.2 using Cat-5 Twisted pair cable.
-It uses CSMA/CD technique for wired media sharing among Ethernet hosts and CSMA/CA (Collision Avoidance) technique for wireless Ethernet LAN.
+It can run on UTP, Optical Fiber, and wirelessly too.
+It can provide speed up to 100 MBPS.
+This standard is named as 100BASE-T in IEEE 803.2 using Cat-5 twisted pair cable.
+It uses CSMA/CD technique for wired media sharing among the Ethernet hosts and CSMA/CA (CA stands for Collision Avoidance) technique for wireless Ethernet LAN.

 After being introduced in 1995, Fast-Ethernet could enjoy its high speed status only for 3 years till Giga-Ethernet introduced.
 Giga-Ethernet provides speed up to 1000 mbits/seconds.
 IEEE802.3ab standardize Giga-Ethernet over UTP using Cat-5, Cat-5e and Cat-6 cables.
 IEEE802.3ah defines Giga-Ethernet over Fiber.

-Virtual LAN is a method to divide a single Broadcast domain into more than one Broadcast domains.
+Virtual LAN is a solution to divide a single Broadcast domain into multiple Broadcast domains.
 Host in one VLAN cannot speak to a host in another.
-By default, all hosts are placed into same VLAN.
+By default, all hosts are placed into the same VLAN.

-In above pictures, different VLANs are depicted in different color codes.
+In this diagram, different VLANs are depicted in different color codes.
 Hosts in one VLAN, even if connected on the same Switch cannot see or speak to other hosts in different VLANs.
 VLAN is Layer-2 technology which works closely on Ethernet.
-To route packets between two different VLANs a Layer-3 device (such as Router) is required.
+To route packets between two different VLANs a Layer-3 device such as Router is required.